 But this only tells part of the story.
-Because the FDA only tracks voluntary reports, the true number of people injured by blood thinners each year is significantly higher.
-In fact, a different CDC study indicates that the annual number of people harmed by anticoagulants could be as much as ten times greater than voluntary reports indicate, reaching nearly a quarter of a million people.
+The FDA only tracks voluntary reports.
+So the true number of people injured by blood thinners each year may be significantly higher.

 Why Are Blood Thinners So Dangerous?

-The problem with blood thinners is that blood clots are sometimes a good thing.
+The problem with blood thinners is that blood clots for a reason.
 When you cut yourself, you want the blood to clot so that you stop bleeding.
-If blood didn’t clot, then even something as small as a tiny scratch could cause someone to eventually bleed out and die (known in the medical community as exsanguination).
-Thankfully, most people have blood that clots normally, so this situation does not occur.
+If blood didn’t clot properly, the smallest scratch could cause someone to fatally bleed out.
+Thankfully, most people have blood that clots normally to prevent a fatal scenario.

-When taking a blood thinner, however, the medication interrupts the natural formation of blood clots.
-Depending on the specific type of blood thinner you are taking (anticoagulant or antiplatelet), the mechanism works a little differently.
-But the end result is the same, in that your blood will be prevented from clotting.
+A blood thinner, however, interrupts the natural formation of blood clots.
+The anti-clotting mechanism varies depending on the specific type of blood thinner you are taking.
+But the end result is the same.
+The medication will prevent your blood from clotting.

-The good news is that some blood thinners – like warfarin (Coumadin) – have “antidotes” to reverse their effects.
-If a person taking warfarin sustains an injury, a medical professional can administer some vitamin K to reverse the effects of the drug and restore the blood’s normal clotting behavior.
+The good news is that most blood thinners – like warfarin (Coumadin) – have antidotes.
+These antidotes reverse the effects of the medication.
+If a person taking warfarin sustains an injury, a medical professional can administer vitamin K to reverse the effects of the drug.
+This antidote restores the blood’s normal clotting behavior.

-However, not all blood thinners have such antidotes, and others that have antidotes today did not have them until very recently.
-For example, the antidote for Pradaxa was only approved in 2015, so anyone taking the drug before then was at a risk of severe bleeding if they injured themselves.
-Individuals taking Xarelto still have that risk today, since no antidote for the anticoagulant has yet been approved by the FDA.
+However, a couple of blood thinners have not always had antidotes.
+Some blood thinner antidotes were only recently developed.
+For example, the antidote for Pradaxa was only approved in 2015.
+Anyone taking the drug before then was at risk of severe bleeding if they injured themselves.
+Individuals taking Xarelto were without an antidote until May 2018.